Krishna Prasad Bhattarai: Prime Minister (1999–2000)

+Personal life

+Bhattarai was the youngest son of father Sankata Prasad Bhattarai and mother Lalita Devi Bhattarai.
+He was born on 13 December 1924, on Krishna Ekadashi, in Varanasi, Benares Estate of the British Raj.
+He belonged to the Khas Brahmin community and the Vasishtha gotra.
+Educated in Varanasi, he developed a strong interest in sports.
+Affectionately known as Kishunji, he was widely respected with his simple lifestyle and firm principles, earning the title Sānta nētā ("saintly leader") from the public.

+He remained unmarried throughout his life, had no children or bank account, lived in a government-provided ashram and adopted a ascetic lifestyle.

-Family and personal life
+Family history

-His ancestor family is from politically influential Gorkha district.
-It is the same district that later brought Ex-PM Baburam Bhattarai to the politics.
-Kishunji remained a bachelor for his entire life.

-Kishunji was a Hindu Brahmin and was very fond of reciting Bhagvad Gita.
-He was religious, saintly and adhered firm beliefs, for which he was called Sant (virtuous) by the public.
+His great-grandfather, Gajadhar Bhattarai, served as a courtier of the Shah dynasty and accompanied King Prithvi Narayan Shah during the unification of Nepal.
+Following the conquest of kathmandu valley in 1768, he left his ancestral home in Liglig, located in Gorkha, and settled in Paknajol, Kathmandu.

+Following the rise of Jung Bahadur Rana, Gadjadhar Bhattarai was exiled to Varanasi for opposing the Rana regime accompanying the exiled Queen Rajya Lakshmi Devi with his 12-year-old son, Biswanath Bhattarai.
+Biswanath's son was Sankata Prasad Bhattarai, who was born in Varanasi and later became involved in anti-Rana activities.
+He and his wife had six daughters and four sons, the youngest of whom was Krishna Prasad Bhattarai.
+Growing up in a family with a long history of service to the kingdom and resistance to the Rana regime, Kishunji was exposed to politics from an early age.

 Party politics

-Until recently, both factions of the Nepali Congress, the Nepali Congress led by Girija Prasad Koirala and the Nepali Congress (Democratic) led by Sher Bahadur Deuba claimed Bhattarai on their side though his sympathy was more with Deuba from the beginning.
+Until recently, both factions of the Nepali Congress, the main Nepali Congress led by Girija Prasad Koirala and the Nepali Congress (Democratic) led by Sher Bahadur Deuba claimed Bhattarai on their side, although his sympathies were closer to Sher Bahadur Deuba from the beginning.
 Both congress parties elected him as Maha Samiti Member (General Convention Member) from Lalitpur District.
-On 26 September 2007 Bhattarai declared that he broke relations with the Nepali Congress; the day after the two factions had reunited.
+On 26 September 2007, Bhattarai announced that he broke relations with the Nepali Congress; the day after the two factions had reunited.
 Bhattarai's decision was motivated by the move towards republicanism by the unified Nepali Congress.

 Death

-Bhattarai died at Norvic International Hospital, Kathmandu on 4 March 2011.
+Krishna Prasad Bhattarai passed away at Norvic International Hospital on 4 March 2011.
 He was the last surviving founding leader of Nepali Congress.
 The hospital reported that he died at 11:26 pm.
-Bhattarai had been in critical care unit at the hospital for three weeks.
-He was suffering from chronic bronchitis, chronic renal failure and congestive heart failure and died after having recently said that he would live to be one hundred years old.
+Bhattarai had been in the critical care unit for three weeks.
+He was suffering from chronic bronchitis, chronic renal failure, and congestive heart failure.